 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation MongoDB on a Ubuntu 18.04 LTS (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install MongoDB on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install MongoDB on Ubuntu 18.04 LTS.

-First to completely remove an existing Mongodb from your machine if you have that in already:
+First to completely remove an existing MongoDB from your machine if you have that in already:

-A stable version of MongoDB packages are already in the default Ubuntu repository.
+A stable version of MongoDB packages is already in the default Ubuntu repository.
 However, the version in Ubuntu’s repository isn’t the latest.
 If you want to install the latest version you must add a third-party repository to your system and install it from there:

-After adding the repository key to Ubuntu, run the commands below to add MongoDB repository to your system:
+After adding the repository key to Ubuntu, run the commands below to add the MongoDB repository to your system:

 After that, update your system and refresh existing repositories by running the commands below: